 CARLOS ARREDONDO: Yes.
 I’ve been meeting with members of Congress at different times and let them know that we need to do a change, and we are here to help them, just let them know all what’s our position on this, because they know what is our position on this, but we have to remind them that we are here, and we are here to work with them.

->

-> AMY GOODMAN: Carlos Arredondo, I want to thank you for being with us, a Gold Star father.
+AMY GOODMAN: Carlos Arredondo, I want to thank you for being with us, a Gold Star father.
 He lost his son, Marine Lance Corporal Alexander S. Arredondo, August 25, 2004.
-It was Carlos’s forty-fourth birthday.
+It was Carlos’s 44th birthday.
 Carlos now heads to Washington to march on the Pentagon on Saturday.
 Thanks very much for joining us.

->

-> CARLOS ARREDONDO: Thank you.
+CARLOS ARREDONDO: Thank you.

 Recent Shows More

 The original content of this program is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
 Please attribute legal copies of this work to